I have a weakness for cheesy, "so bad they're good" low budget horror, sci-fi or action movies. I watch'em so you don't have to!

-I assume that "Blood Tide" must have fallen into the Public Domain at some point, because it's available from dozens of different bargain-bin video labels, and can also be seen in its entirety on YouTube.
+I assume that the copyright on "Blood Tide" must have lapsed and the film is now in the Public Domain, since it's available from dozens of different bargain-bin video labels, and can also be seen in its entirety on YouTube.
 If you do buy this movie (and I am not for a moment suggesting that you do), you can save yourself a lot of pain and suffering simply by fast-forwarding to the part where Lydia Cornell practices yoga on the beach in a skimpy outfit, and then pressing "eject" as soon as it ends.
 I think the filmmakers threw that scene in just for me.

 I have to wonder if the cast of "Blood Tide" signed up for the movie just to get a free vacation to the Mediterranean.
 I'm sure the experience was a blast for them, but the end result is torture for the viewer!

 © 2017 Keith Abt